bbauska/W3Cx-5of5/README.md

   alt="JSBin, My Home Page and Who Am I?" />
 </p>

-For the moment, we are going to use only HTML code.
-If you want to try the example from the course, just copy and paste the code in the HTML part on JSBin, and you see the result instantly.
+<p>For the moment, we are going to use only HTML code.
+If you want to try
+the example from the course, just copy and paste the code in the HTML part on JSBin, and you see the result instantly.
 This is very practical because then you can modify the content, you can change the different values, the different elements...
-You can type your own text or your own HTML elements and attributes, and so on.
+You can type your own text or your own HTML elements and attributes, and so on.</p>

-You can also save your work
+<p>You can also save your work
 using the &quot;Save snapshot&quot; menu, and if you created an account, it&apos;s completely free.
 And you will be able to find your work the next time.
 You can share the URL; you can share the Web addresses of your work with friends.
-They won&apos;t to be able to break what you&apos;ve done because it will be create a new version or clone your own work so that your friends can work on what you&apos;ve done.
+They won&apos;t to be able to break what you&apos;ve done because it will be create a new version or clone your own work so that your friends can work on what you&apos;ve done.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 39. codepen.io has search engine (33) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">